 Ballot Measure Would Enshrine Right to Reproductive Freedom in Michigan Constitution

 Michiganders will decide whether to amend their constitution to provide a right to reproductive freedom, which is defined in Proposal 3 as “the right to make and effectuate decisions about all matters relating to pregnancy, including but not limited to prenatal care, childbirth, postpartum care, contraception, sterilization, abortion care, miscarriage management, and infertility care.”
 The ballot measure states that Michigan can regulate abortion after fetal viability but cannot prohibit the use of abortion to “protect the life or physical or mental health of the pregnant individual,” as determined by the attending health care professional.
-Proposition 3 would also prevent the state from prosecuting anyone for having an abortion or miscarriage or from prosecuting an individual who assists a pregnant person in “exercising rights established by this amendment.”
+Proposal 3 would also prevent the state from prosecuting anyone for having an abortion or miscarriage or from prosecuting an individual who assists a pregnant person in “exercising rights established by this amendment.”

 “Michigan is in a uniquely precarious position at this time in history,” prominent Detroit civil rights attorney Julie Hurwitz told Truthout.
-A 1931 criminal statute prohibiting abortion in Michigan has recently been declared unconstitutional by the Michigan Supreme Court.
+A 1931 criminal statute prohibiting abortion in Michigan has recently been declared unconstitutional by the Michigan Court of Claims.
 The court held that abortion is protected under the Michigan Constitution’s due process clause, as an implied right to bodily integrity.
 But the due process right was only recognized by the Michigan Supreme Court in 2021, in the context of the Flint water crisis.